 - Doctors' notes excusing an employee from work

 While each of your employees' files should be kept confidential, this is especially important for medical information.
 Many of these documents are considered protected health information (PHI).

-The HIPAA Privacy Rule provides federal protections for personal health information held by covered entities, like employers, and has very strict rules about when this information should and shouldn’t be disclosed.
+The HIPAA Privacy Rule provides federal protections for personal health information held by covered entities, like employers, and has stringent rules about when this information should and shouldn't be disclosed.

 Implement competitive employee benefits

-Once you’ve got all of your essential employee files in order, your HR department is ready to start establishing outstanding healthcare benefits your employees will love.
+Once you've got all of your essential employee files in order, your HR department is ready to start establishing employee benefits and perks.

 Group health insurance

 Group health insurance is one of the most popular options for employer-provided health benefits.
-With a group health plan, the insurance is purchased by the employer and offered to eligible employees and their dependents.
+With a group health plan, insurance is purchased by the employer and offered to eligible employees and their dependents.

 Employees like group plans because they’re usually already familiar with group health insurance, and the premium cost is split between the employer and employee.

-However, the downside is that group health policies can be expensive, the risk is only spread over the organization and its employees, and the premium rate typically goes up every year.
+However, the downside is that group health policies can be expensive, the risk is only spread amongst the organization and its employees, and the premium rate typically goes up every year.